ralt/tartempion/README.md

 Then, just don't worry!
 The models are automatically injected in the controllers, the dependencies are injected wherever it's needed!
 So you don't have to worry.
 Just code.

+Installation
+---

+`git clone https://github.com/Ralt/tartempion && cd tartempion && npm install`

+This repository is an example.
+You can look around to see how it's working.

 Roadmap
 ---